smart-data-models/dataModel.Transportation/SpecialRestriction/README.md

 Link to the [example](https://smart-data-models.github.io/dataModel.Transportation/SpecialRestriction/examples/example-normalized.jsonld) (normalized) for NGSI-LD
 ### Dynamic Examples generation

+Link to the [Generator](https://smartdatamodels.org/extra/ngsi-ld_generator_v0.92.php?schemaUrl=https://raw.githubusercontent.com/smart-data-models/dataModel.Transportation/master/SpecialRestriction/schema.json&email=info@smartdatamodels.org) of NGSI-LD normalized payloads compliant with this data model.
+Refresh for new values

-Link to the [Generator](https://smartdatamodels.org/extra/ngsi-ld_generator_v0.91.php?schemaUrl=https://raw.githubusercontent.com/smart-data-models/dataModel.Transportation/master/SpecialRestriction/schema.json&email=info@smartdatamodels.org) of NGSI-LD payloads compliant with this data model.
+Link to the [Generator](https://smartdatamodels.org/extra/ngsi-ld_generator_keyvalues_v0.92.php?schemaUrl=https://raw.githubusercontent.com/smart-data-models/dataModel.Transportation/master/SpecialRestriction/schema.json&email=info@smartdatamodels.org) of NGSI-LD keyvalues payloads compliant with this data model.
 Refresh for new values
 ### Contribution

  If you have any issue on this data model you can raise an [issue](https://github.com/smart-data-models/dataModel.Transportation/issues)  or contribute with a [PR](https://github.com/smart-data-models/dataModel.Transportation/pulls)